-The Global Ocean Refuge System (GLORES, pronounced glôr-ees) is an initiative by Marine Conservation Institute designed to catalyze strong protection for at least 20% of the ecosystems in each marine biogeographic region of the world’s oceans by 2030.
+The Global Ocean Refuge System (GLORES, pronounced glôr-ees) is an initiative by Marine Conservation Institute designed to catalyze strong protection for 30% of the ecosystems in each marine biogeographic region of the world’s oceans by 2030.
 It is a strategic, science-based way to safeguard marine ecosystems and will enable humans to recover marine life for us and future generations.

-Currently only about 2% of the ocean is protected, and less than 1% is strongly protected in “no-take” reserves where humans are not allowed to extract fish, oil or other resources.
-Marine scientists recommend strong protection for 20-30% of our oceans to save marine life from extinction.
-Please get involved with GLORES today and be a part of the growing team working to catalyze strong protection for marine life!
+Currently only about 2% of the ocean is protected, and just over 1% is strongly protected in “no-take” reserves where humans are not allowed to extract fish, oil or other resources.
+Marine scientists recommend strong protection for 30% of our oceans to save marine life from extinction.
+Please become involved with GLORES today and be a part of the growing team working to catalyze strong protection for marine life!

 10 Ways You Can Help Make GLORES a Reality